Opioids

 How are opioid medicines obtained?

-Before you take opioid medicines, you need to have a prescription from your doctor.
-You can't buy opioids over the counter from a pharmacy.
-For acute pain, your doctor is likely to prescribe enough medication for the expected duration of severe pain.
+In Australia, you need to have a prescription from your doctor to buy opioid medicines.
+You can't buy opioids over-the-counter from a pharmacy.
+For acute pain, your doctor will usually prescribe just enough opioid medicine for you to take while you have severe pain.

 Like all medicines, using opioids comes with possible risks.
 All opioids can cause life-threatening breathing problems.
 The risk is higher: